cheminfo/mass-tools/README.md

 Various tools allowing to manipulate molecular formula and analyse mass spectra.

+The library is published as a full package on npm as `mass-tools`.

+It is also published for the browser on the CDN https://www.lactame.com.

 The library contains the following tools:

 - EMDB: database of molecular formula